Killarney National Park

 A Mecca of Mountains and Lakes

-If you were to gather the most magnificent elements of Irish scenery into one spot, it would probably look a lot like Killarney National Park.
+If you were to gather the most magnificent elements of Irish scenery into one spot, it would probably look very much like Killarney National Park.
 Home to Ireland's highest mountains, its only wild herd of native red deer, its largest tract of ancient oak forests, and its most famous lakes, Killarney National Park is 25,000 acres of unspoilt wilderness.
 And all just minutes away from the Killarney Park Hotel.

 Ask our friendly and knowledgeable Concierge team about the best places to go to suit your interests and available time.
 Whether you fancy a gentle hike beside the thundering cascade of Torc Waterfall or a more challenging climb up Carrauntoohil, we can offer sensible advice and insider tips.
 The terrain covers everything from the manicured lawns of Muckross Gardens to the dense woods and bogs of the park's wilder reaches.